What is it?

 Insufficient evidence to rate effectiveness for...

-- Osteoporosis.
+- Weak and brittle bones (osteoporosis).
 Taking a specific extract of horny goat weed for 24 months in combination with calcium supplements decreases bone loss of the spine and hip in women who have passed menopause better than taking calcium alone.
 Chemicals in the extract act somewhat like the hormone estrogen.

-- Postmenopausal conditions.Taking horny goat weed water extract for 6 months can decrease cholesterol and increase estrogen levels in postmenopausal women.
+- Health problems after menopause.Taking horny goat weed water extract for 6 months can decrease cholesterol and increase estrogen levels in postmenopausal women.

 - Erectile dysfunction (ED).